Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Threats to Validity and Limitations

 Run counts were not uniform across scenarios.
 Fast scenarios were executed more extensively, whereas extremely heavy scenarios, especially those involving SLH-DSA in the leaf, were run fewer times because each handshake was much more expensive to execute.

 A larger sample size improves the stability of descriptive estimates for a given scenario in the tested environment.
-It does not, by itself, broaden the scope of the claims beyond that environment, nor does it eliminate implementation-specific behavior, measurement dependence across repeated runs, or other stack-level sources of bias.
+It does not broaden the scope of the claims beyond that environment, nor does it remove implementation-specific behavior, measurement dependence across repeated runs, or other stack-level sources of bias.

-The central findings of the paper do not depend on resolving tiny deltas among near-equivalent configurations.
+The central findings of the paper do not depend on resolving small deltas among near-equivalent configurations.
 They rest on sharply separated operational regimes: sub-millisecond and low-millisecond all-ML or upper-layer-SLH cases on the one hand, and second-scale leaf-SLH cases on the other.
-Those separations remain visible not only in mean latency, but also in p95 latency, transport volume, and server-side task-clock.
+Those separations remain visible in mean latency, p95 latency, transport volume, and server-side task-clock.